State Of Terror by Hillary Rodham Clinton and Louise Penny was a highly anticipated read for me.

 I think this is a blockbuster political thriller.

 It has everything.
-It’s super fast paced, has alot of dialogue, edge of seat suspense, and you have absolutely no clue what’s really going to happen until the very, very end.
+It’s super fast-paced, has a lot of dialogue, and edge-of-seat suspense, and you have absolutely no clue what’s really going to happen until the very, very end.

-And depite the seriousness of the plot and the subject matter, the authors managed to include some humour.
+And despite the seriousness of the plot and the subject matter, the authors managed to include some humor.

 The characters were believable and I instantly liked them.